ericodle/PlanktoNET/README.md

 Before using PlanktoNET, ensure you have the following prerequisites:

     Python 3.6 or later
-    PyTorch (for deep learning)
+    PyTorch (for neural network)
     torchvision
     PIL (Python Imaging Library)
     NumPy
-    scikit-learn (for PCA and K-means clustering, if used)
+    scikit-learn (for PCA and K-means clustering)

 ## Install the required dependencies: